There is a reason the USS Arizona Memorial is the number one visitor destination in Hawaii.

 Located in the middle of the Pacific Ocean, 3,000 miles from the West Coast of America and 4,000 miles from Japan, Pearl Harbor serves as a central gathering place for the WWII Valor in the Pacific National Monument, which consists of 9 historic locations in 3 of the westernmost United States - California, Alaska, and Hawaii.
 Of these, five are located within Pearl Harbor itself: the USS Arizona Memorial, the USS Oklahoma Memorial, the USS Utah Memorial, and parts of Ford Island and Battleship Row.

 The USS Arizona Memorial is a must-see destination for all individuals coming to Hawaii, drawing more than 1.8 million visitors each year from all over the world.
-Visitors are free to explore the grounds of the newly renovated $56 million Pearl Harbor Visitor Center.
-Our new Visitor Center was recently been expanded from the original 3 to 17 acres and is operated by the National Park Service.
+Visitors are free to explore the grounds of the $65 million Pearl Harbor Visitor Center, which was expanded from the original 3 to 17 acres, in December of 2011.

 The Pearl Harbor Visitor Center is operated by the National Park Service and is open daily from 7am to 5pm (closed on Thanksgiving, Christmas and New Year's Day).
 Admission and parking is free to all visitors.

 The USS Arizona Memorial is built over the remains of the sunken battleship USS Arizona, the final resting place for many of the 1,177 crewmen killed on December 7, 1941 when their ship was bombed by the Japanese Naval Forces.
 This loss of life represents over half of the Americans killed during the worst naval disaster in American history.